 Having a conviction for assault on your record can limit your future options, regardless of whether it is a misdemeanor or felony assault.

-There are four degrees of assault in Washington, with Assault 4 being a gross misdemeanor; the others—Assault 1,2 and 3—are felonies and you’ll need felony defense lawyer Mark Treyz on your side.
+There are four degrees of assault in Washington.
+4th degree is a gross misdemeanor; the others—Assault 1,2 and 3—are felonies and you’ll need felony defense lawyer Mark Treyz on your side.
 Any of these charges can potentially send you to jail.
 Enhanced penalties apply if the assault is tagged as an assault on a child or domestic violence, in which case, Mark is an experienced Tacoma domestic violence attorney.

 Washington state law doesn’t define “assault” in its criminal code, so state courts rely on common law, which defines it as intentionally inflicting unwanted physical harm.
 What may surprise many people is that “harm” for the purpose of the definition not only doesn’t require an injury to the victim, it doesn’t even require physical contact.
 It does, however, require that the action caused the victim to fear actual harm.